 Collaboration within the Helmholtz Association

-The Helmholtz-Zentrum Dresden-Rossendorf is coordinating the following Helmholtz networks:
+Today, the Helmholtz-Zentrum Dresden-Rossendorf is coordinating partner in the following Helmholtz networks and of a Helmholtz Institute:

-Furthermore, HZDR scientists are actively engaged in the IHRS NanoNet, in Helmholtz infrastructures, as well as in Helmholtz cross-program initiatives and activities.
+Furthermore, HZDR scientists are actively engaged in the IHRS NanoNet as well as in Helmholtz cross-program initiatives and activities.
+Two of the twelve Helmholtz Virtual Institutes, which had been in operation from July 2011 to December 2016, were headed by HZDR researchers.

 The IHRS NanoNet is an interdisciplinary research school in the field of molecular electronics open to outstanding students of all nationalities with the following backgrounds: physics, chemistry, electrical engineering and materials science.